IEEEBerkeley/hope-www/labs/charger/schematic.rst

 USB Charger Schematic Design
 ============================
-USB car chargers convert an automobile's 12V DC outlet (originally for lighting cigarettes) into a regulated 5V DC supply that can charge USB devices, like smartphones and tablets.
+USB car chargers convert an automobile's 12V DC outlet (originally for lighting cigarettes!) into a regulated 5V DC supply that can charge USB devices, like smartphones and tablets.

 These chargers are available online for under $10; you can often find them for